 4. Industry legislation (20.0%)

 It’s been a busy few days in Washington, as anyone following the ongoing debate over the DOL fiduciary standard will tell you.
 This piece of legislation — still in its drafting stage — is just one of the regulatory items awaiting resolution, effectively creating a waiting game for advisors.
-When resolution will actually come is anyone’s guess, but the prospect of tighter industry regulation in coming years seems certain.
+When resolution will come is anyone’s guess, but the prospect of tighter industry regulation in coming years seems certain.
 And it’s one certainty that leaves uncertainty in its wake.
 It’s difficult to play when you don’t know the rules of the game.

 Your clients may not face the same oversight concerns, but they are none too pleased with the current state of government themselves.
 When asked about the biggest fears clients are facing, forty-seven percent of survey respondents listed the government as a source of fear.